pcraig3/fed-notes/src/articles/2021-06-21-you-dont-need-a-platform-you-need-one-thing-that-works.md

 Once your costs of experimentation become prohibitive, your organization becomes unable to iteratively introduce new tech, usually restricting experimentation to small ‘innovation groups’ whose projects are rarely released.

-When new technologies _are_ being introduced however, it is often in the context of an elaborate ‘strategic’ plan with lots of specific detail about exactly how the implementation will go, what everything will be connected to, and on what timeline everything will be done.
+When new technologies _are_ being introduced however, it is often in the context of an elaborate ‘strategic’ plan with lots of specific detail about exactly how the implementation will go, what will connect to what, and on what timeline everything will be done.
 So, at the point where you have the _least_ understanding of the technology in question — often before having used it in production — you can wind up with strategic IT groups planning hugely expensive and complex cloud-based platforms.
-What you get from these teams is a lot (**a lot**) of diagrams, requirements documents, and PowerPoints (often based on consultants’ recommendations), which, problematically, [mask the level of organizational uncertainty](/articles/2022-03-22-move-fast-stay-safe/#the-docs-blocker), creating more risk down the road.
+What you get from these teams is a lot (**a lot**) of {% footnoteref "consultants" "Often based on consultant’s recommendations, rather than in-house expertise." %}diagrams, requirements documents, and PowerPoints{% endfootnoteref %}, which, problematically, [mask the level of organizational uncertainty](/articles/2022-03-22-move-fast-stay-safe/#the-docs-blocker), creating more risk down the road.

 Paradoxically, while it’s hard for small teams to use new technologies for small experiments, large ‘enterprise-scale’ platform rollouts are justified as long-term investments whose economies of scale are worth the upfront costs.
 And, sure, it _might_ work out that way, but there’s still a huge downside risk of making the wrong bet.
-It seems reasonable to run some trials before pushing all your chips into the centre of the table.
+It seems like you would want to try a few things out first before pushing all your chips into the centre of the table.
 It’s kind of like saying that you aren’t allowed to see how a specific colour of paint will look on the wall unless you commit in advance to painting your entire house with it.

 Once again, it’s the reverse of what you would want.
 Nothing can be built without there first being a plan, so you end up having to create a plan to build something even before you really understand the thing you’re building.

 ## The bear trap of pre-emptive platform planning

 Well-executed platforms can save you a lot of time and money.
-In the best case, you can solve a problem in one place instead of re-doing it 10 different times.
+In the best case, you solve a problem in one place instead of re-doing it 10 different times.
 However, this reasoning can be inverted.
 You can end up creating a problem in one place that gets exported to 10 other products.

 Whenever you make a change to a platform, the knock-on effects are much larger than they are for an individual service.
 This means that you probably want a lot of domain knowledge before you commit to building a big, honkin’ platform that will undergird your hundreds of millions of dollars digital transformation.
 And one way to get that domain knowledge is — say it with me — [agile product development](/articles/2022-03-22-move-fast-stay-safe/#moving-fast-why-releasing-early-and-often-is-important).